Descanonge/fronts-toolbox/docs/algorithms/heterogeneity-index.rst

-   Very simply, instead of storing a variable in a 32 bits float, because we know the range of that variable (let's say the values lie between 0 and 100), we store it on a smaller variable such as a 16 bits integer (SHORT) or even 8 bits integer (BYTE).
+   Very simply, instead of storing a variable in a 32 bits float, because we know the range of that variable (let's say the values lie between 0 and 100), we store it on a smaller variable type such as a 16 bits integer (SHORT) or even 8 bits integer (BYTE).
 Let's simplify and take an unsigned type.
-The integer values will lie between 0 and :math:`2^{16}-1 \approx 65 535` for a USHORT.
+The integer values will lie between 0 and :math:`2^{16}-1 = 65 535` for a USHORT.
 By multiplying those integer values by some factor we can obtain the range we want for our variable.
 Here a factor of 0.00153 will give a maximum value slightly above 100.

    We end up with float values between 0 and 100 and a discretization interval equal to the scale factor (here 0.00153).